Work in Progress

 Several of my projects are concerned with the way people think about democracy and political parties.
 While we know that many citizens in Western democracy are not very satisfied, we have relatively little knowledge about their specific expectations and whether they are indeed willing to trade democracy for a non-democratic alternative.
 To shed light on this, I work on the following projects:

-• which expectations citizens have towards how parties organize, recruit their members, and communicate; with unique surveys in Australia and the UK; with Reinhard Heinisch
+• which expectations citizens have towards intra-party democracy, including how parties organise, recruit their members, and communicate; with unique surveys in Australia and the UK; with Declan Thomas

 • whether citizens want a dictator when they show a preference for an undemocratic strong leader; with a conjoint experiment in Australia and the UK; with Feodor Snagovski